-Discover the most haunted hotels in Concord with real ghost stories and paranormal activity
+Discover the most haunted hotels in Concord you can actually stay in with real ghost stories and paranormal activity

 48 Monument Square, Concord, MA 01742, USA